DauQuangThanh/fire-phoenix/README.md

 ## Slash Commands

 After `fire-phoenix init`, your AI coding agent gains access to the slash commands listed below.
-All supported agents use the bare `/<skill>` invocation format (per [ADR-0003](https://github.com/DauQuangThanh/fire-phoenix/blob/main/adr/0003-drop-fire-phoenix-skill-prefix.md)).
+All supported agents use the bare `/<skill>` invocation format.

 ### Core Commands